sqz-xy/gad-sdk/docs_sphinx/longform/example-static-aiding.rst

    gp.SetAidingLeverArmVar(0.1,0.1,0.1);

 This portion of code sets up the static Generic Aiding Position data.
-Each Generic Aiding type has its own `Gad_____` class which inherits from the `Gad` superclass.
+Each Generic Aiding type has its own `Gad<type>` class which inherits from the `Gad` superclass.
 These subclasses are designed to simplify the process of setting data for users when working with the different data types.

 When initialising an instance of any `Gad` class, it is necessary to assign it a unique stream ID.
 These can take values in the range 128-254, and each one must be unique.